About Google Photos

 So, how to share Google Photo albums privately with MultCloud's "Private Share"?

 Step 1: Sign up with your name and email.
 Then click "Create Account".
-You can also click "Try without signing up" to try it without your personal information.
+You can also authorize login directly with your Google and Facebook accounts.

 Step 2: Click "Add Cloud" under the "My Cloud Drives" sidebar menu.
 Then select the Google Photos icon on the left.